Business owners – COVID-19 emergency support measures

 The CEWS is only available in respect of an employee if “remuneration” was paid to that employee.
 Unfortunately for owner-managers, remuneration does not include dividends.
 Therefore, owner-managers who historically only pay themselves dividends from their corporation, rather than salaries, cannot claim the CEWS in respect of those dividends.
 Starting to pay salaries during the claiming periods will also not work, as the calculation of the subsidy in such a scenario will take into account an owner-manager’s remuneration prior to March 15, 2020, which would be zero.

-The CEWS currently covers March 15, 2020 to August 29, 2020, and is available to employers of all sizes, whether incorporated or unincorporated (i.e., individuals and partnerships), as well as non-profit organizations and charities; however, public sector entities, such as public universities and hospitals, are not eligible.
-Previously, the CEWS was only available for three claiming periods until June 6, 2020, but it has now been extended to August 29, 2020.
+The CEWS covers March 15, 2020 to November 21, 2020 (with the possibility of a further extension to December 31, 2020), and is available to employers of all sizes, whether incorporated or unincorporated (i.e., individuals and partnerships), as well as non-profit organizations and charities.
+An employer applies for the subsidy for each claiming period.

 How to apply